Northrop Gamma: Operational history

 The Gamma saw fairly limited civilian service as mail planes with Trans World Airlines but had an illustrious career as a flying laboratory and record-breaking aircraft.
 The U.S. military found the design sufficiently interesting to encourage Northrop to develop it into what eventually became the Northrop A-17 light attack aircraft.
 Military versions of the Gamma saw combat with Chinese and Spanish Republican air forces.
-The wartime Nationalist Air Force of China saw its squadrons of Gamma 2Es at Guangde Airbase under surprise attack from IJNAS Mitsubishi G3M bombers on the first-day of airwar in the between China and Japan on August 14, 1937, however causing only minor damage as a single Curtiss Hawk III fighter-attack plane piloted by Lt.
-Zhou Tingfang, flying from action at the air battle of Jianqiao, without any ammunition, feigned attacks against the incoming G3M bomber raid over Guangde, causing the bombs to fall well off-target.
+The wartime Nationalist Air Force of China saw its squadron of Gamma 2Es at Guangde Airbase under surprise attack from IJNAS Mitsubishi G3M bombers on the first-day of an airwar between China and Japan on August 14, 1937, causing only minor damage to a single Curtiss Hawk III fighter-attack plane piloted by Lt.
+Zhou Tingfang, flying in the air battle of Jianqiao, without any ammunition, feigned attacks against the incoming G3M bomber raid over Guangde, causing the bombs to fall well off-target.
 Of these Gamma 2Es, twenty-five had been assembled in China from components provided by Northrop; these were deployed in various attack missions during the early stages of the war, particular against Imperial Japanese naval assets.
 In the morning of 11 November 1937, three Chinese Air Force Northrop 2ECs of the 2nd BG, 14th Squadron led by Capt.
 Yu attacked the IJN fleet aircraft carrier Kaga off the Ma'anshan Islands; the bombs fell wide into Kagas wake, and the Chinese Gammas were pursued and intercepted by three A5Ms of Kagas combat air patrol led by flight leader Jirō Chōno, shooting down two (Gammas no. 1405 of Sung I-Ching and Li Xi-Yong, and no. 1402 of Peng Te-Ming and Li Huan-Chieh) while Yu managed to escape into the clouds and return his damaged Gamma to base.